 At the beginning of the program, faculty advisors are paired with their advisees to provide them with individual guidance and coaching.
 They help their advisees develop and focus their areas of specialization in the 'customized courses' and improve their academic writing skills.
 Faculty advisors typically serve as their advisees’ dissertation advisors.

 Seminary faculty variously serve as advisors within the Leadership and Global Perspectives Doctor of Ministry program.
-See George Fox Evangelical Seminary faculty page for details.
+See Portland Seminary faculty page for details.

 Position: Faculty and Dissertation Advisor; Assistant Professor of Christian Studies